Tonya Knight: Personal life and death

 Knight lived in Overland Park, Kansas.
-She was married to the late bodybuilder John Poteat, but they divorced.
-She had three brothers Timothy, Todd, and Travis, and several step- and in-law siblings, as well as a son named Malachi.
+She was married to the bodybuilder John Poteat, but they divorced.
+She had three brothers Timothy, Todd, and Travis, and a son.
+Malachi.

 Knight died from cancer on February 7, 2023, at age 56.

 Television appearance

 From 1989 to 1992, Knight was a regular on American Gladiators as the character Gold, until she left due to an injury to her left knee.